Aerendir/bundle-aws-ses-monitor/README.md

 AWS SES Monitor Bundle for Symfony 2 automates the filtering of [bounced and complined e-mails sent through AWS SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/best-practices-bounces-complaints.html).

-AWS SES can give you notifications about bounced or complained both [via e-mails](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notifications-via-email.html) or [via the AWS SNS service](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notifications-via-sns.html).
+AWS SES can give you notifications about bounced or complained e-mails both [via e-mail](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notifications-via-email.html) or [via the AWS SNS service](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notifications-via-sns.html).

-Managing these notifications it is possible to know to which e-mails we should not send e-mail.
+Managing these notifications it is possible to know to which e-mails we should not send other e-mails.

-This bundle helps you setting up the automatc handling of notifications via SNS.
+**This bundle helps you setting up the automatic handling of notifications via SNS.**

 How AWS SES Monitor Bundle integrates with AWS SNS
 --------------------------------------------------